Schayera baiulus: Rearing and development

-Key discovered a live female nymph Woolnorth station near Rushy Lagoon on the 15th of November 1988 and brought it from Tasmania, Australia to the CSIRO institute in Canberra, Australia to rear it and observe its development.
-Despite being offered a variety of native grasses and plants for consumption such as Lomandra sp., an Accacia, several species of Melaleuca and Leptospermum, a Sonchus, a Cassina, Plantago lancelota L., the female nymph only consumed the Prunus plant which is an introduced plant.
+Key discovered a live female nymph Woolnorth station near Rushy Lagoon on 15 November 1988 and brought it from Tasmania, Australia to the CSIRO institute in Canberra, Australia to rear it and observe its development.
+Despite being offered a variety of native grasses and plants for consumption such as Lomandra sp., an Acacia, several species of Melaleuca and Leptospermum, a Sonchus, a Cassina, Plantago lancelota L., the female nymph only consumed the Prunus plant which is an introduced plant.
 Aside from grasses and plants, the female nymph was also offered other artificial foods such as muesli and flaked fish food.
 Despite the wide variety of food offered the female nymph only consumed the introduced Prunus.

-In December 1988 the female nymph moulted to instar, until finally reaching its final form as an adult on the 17th of February 1989.
+In December 1988 the female nymph moulted to instar, until finally reaching its final form as an adult on 17 February 1989.
 The stages between moulting were longer than the average grasshoppers.
 However, while the longevity between moults could be normal, it could also be due to a number of reasons such as inadequate diet, stress and improper habitat.
 Due to the infrequency of finding specimens and the lack of known facts about the Schayera baiulus this cannot be confirmed.
 During winter Schayer's grasshopper is in its nymphal stage which allows adults to be ready in the spring which disappear and then disappear again by about January.
 This is hypothesised due to the analysis of the captive female Schayera baiulus specimen.

 The female Schayera baiulus specimen at the Division of Entomology at the CSIRO was kept in a standard individual rearing caged that was common in the Orthoptera unit.
 A standard individual rearing cage is a cylindrical glass jar that measures 165 by 95 millimetres, with a screw on lid of fine mesh brass screening through which a plastic tube with a 6 millimetres internal diameter was passed into an 80 by 25 millimetre glass food tube standing within the jar.
 The standing glass food tube could be topped up as needed through the plastic tube.
 Various plants and twigs were placed within the jar to prevent the grasshopper from climbing up the jar and a roll of dental cotton wool supplied the drinking water to the grasshopper.
 To prevent the grasshopper from climbing up the jar during moulting and the shedding of its exoskeleton a coil of copper gauze stood in the jar.
 The jar was held at a constant room temperature of 25 degrees Celsius with a 14-hour light and a 10-hour dark diurnal regime.
 Humidity was not controlled.